 Supporting information for this article is given via a link at the end of the document.

 Abstract: Di-tert-butyldiphosphatetrahedrane (tBuCP)2 (1) is a mixed carbon- and phosphorus-based tetrahedral molecule, isolobal to white phosphorus (P4).
 However, despite the fundamental significance and well-explored reactivity of the latter molecule, the precise structure of the free (tBuCP)2 molecule (1) and a detailed analysis of its electronic properties have remained elusive.
 Here, we report the single-crystal X-ray structure determination of 1 at low temperature, which confirms the tetrahedral structure.
 Furthermore, we analyse the electronic structure of 1 using quantum chemical calculations.
-These studies confirm that 1 is isolobal to P4 and shows a pronounced spherical aromaticity.
+These studies confirm that 1 is isolobal to P4 and shows a strong largely isotropic diamagnetic response in the magnetic field and thus pronounced spherical aromaticity.
 Inspired by the well-known (photo)chemical transformations of P4, we present a study on the photochemical reactivity of 1.
 Diphosphatetrahedrane 1 readily dimerises to the ladderane-type phosphaalkyne tetramer (tBuCP)4 (2) under irradiation with UV light.
 The dimerisation process was studied by multinuclear NMR, stationary and transient UV/Vis absorption spectroscopy, and quantum chemical calculations.
 With sufficient thermal activation energy, the dimerisation proceeds also in the dark.
 In both cases, an isomerisation to a 1,2-diphosphacyclobutadiene 1' is the first step.
 This intermediate subsequently undergoes a [2+2] cycloaddition with a second 1,2-diphosphacyclobutadiene molecule to form 2.
 The 1,2-diphosphacyclobutadiene intermediate 1' can be trapped chemically by N-methylmaleimide as an alternative [2+2] cycloaddition partner.

 Introduction